Skip to content

 line-length#

-The line length to use when enforcing long-lines violations (like E501).
+The line length to use when enforcing long-lines violations (like E501) and at which isort and the formatter prefers to wrap lines.

 Default value: 88